Hubear-MUC/Addition/readme.txt

 After the calculation the result will be in variable c.

-Check the content of variable a to get the result.
+Check the content of variable c to get the result.

 Next continue the program execution in the normal way to let the program run to its end and exit.